-5.6 Bachelor of Studies in Environmental Science (BSES)
+5.5 Bachelor of Science in Environmental Sciences (BSES)

-5.6.1 The Center (US-Pakistan Center for Advanced Studies in Water)
+5.5.1 The Center (US-Pakistan Center for Advanced Studies in Water)

-U.S.-Pakistan Center for Advanced Studies in Water (USPCAS-W), has been established at Mehran University of Engineering and Technology (MUET) Jamshoro, with the financial support of United States Agency for International Development (USAID) Pakistan under the Cooperative Agreement signed with USAID on Dec.12, 2014 for five years.
+U.S.-Pakistan Center for Advanced Studies in Water (USPCAS-W), has been established at Mehran UET, Jamshoro with the financial support of United States Agency for International Development (USAID) Pakistan under the Cooperative Agreement signed with USAID on Dec.12, 2014 for five years.
 The Center is dedicatedly training and building up the capacity of a new generation of engineers and water professionals in order to solve the water security challenges of the twenty-first century.

-5.6.2 USPCAS-W Main Components
+5.5.2 USPCAS-W Main Components